 What is Afropunk?
 What started out as a way to show that punk and hardcore rock included musicians of color has come to showcase music of many genres.
-I, on behalf of The Wall Street Journal, photographed and asked concert-goers what the annual Brooklyn festival means to them.
-The article was published here on August 2017.
+I had the opportunity to photograph and ask concert-goers what the annual Brooklyn festival means to them.
+The article was published on The Wall Street Journal on August 2017.

 “It's a great experience to see people are just like me, outside of the norm.
 I feel like I'm in my own type of family here.
 It's kind of like a reunion.”
 Jayee Adams, 20, Queens, N.Y.